The Inevitable Pesticide Problem of the Indoor Grow: Are You Smoking Cyanide?

 Testing for pesticides and other toxins, such as myclotoxins, is a relatively exact science.
 Unfortunately, there are ways to cheat the system.

 For one, it’s impossible for labs to test every single piece of cannabis.
 Besides, given the costs of lab testing, this would bankrupt every licensed pot shop.
 Instead, labs request batch samples.
-In most municipalities, every batch produced must be tested.
+In most municipalities, you have to test every batch produced.
 This is where the problem begins.

-How a batch is defined isn’t always clear, nor is it consistent between cities much less states (or countries).
+How to define “a batch” isn’t always clear, nor is it consistent between cities much less states (or countries).
 Additionally, the cannabis cultivator chooses where the sample comes from.
 Ideally, the sample should be randomly selected, but every cultivator has incentive to choose the least representative sample, especially if they’re over-using pesticides or using banned chemicals.
 It’s easy to pick some buds from the part of the plant with the least exposure to Pesticide A, just as picking from the bottom of the plant will maximize reported THC percentages.
 (Another issue with cannabis testing….)

 There are other looming problems as well.
 The ratio of testing labs to operators could overload the labs, something California may wrestle with, alongside Canada.

 There’s also the inconvenient fact that we don’t know what the health effects are from smoking pesticides and fungicides sprayed on cannabis.
-The only pesticides that’ve been run through combustion tests are the ones used on tobacco, but cannabis crops rely on different pesticides.
+The only pesticides scientists regularly conduct combustion tests on are tobacco pesticides.
+Cannabis crops rely on different pesticides.

 The easiest fix to these pesticide woes?
 Growing outdoors.
-Although cannabis grown outdoors can be damaged by grasshoppers or other pests, for the most part, it doesn’t require much in its natural habitat.
+Although grasshoppers or other pests can damage outdoor cannabis, for the most part, it doesn’t require much in its natural habitat.
 Cannabis produces natural pesticides, which cuts down on the artificial pesticides needed for a flourishing crop.

 Too bad authorities are more afraid of thieves stealing cannabis from outdoor farms than they are of poisoning patients and consumers.
-If cannabis were mainstreamed across the board, and prices set so low a black market couldn’t thrive, then stealing weed from a large-scale weed farm wouldn’t be worth it.
+If cannabis were legal across the board, and prices so low a black market couldn’t thrive, then stealing weed from a large-scale weed farm wouldn’t be worth it.